Common European Adder

 - Day adders (Daboia sp.) occur in Pakistan and India, east into China and other parts of East Asia.

-- Saw-scaled adders (Echis sp.) are also called carpet vipers and occur in Africa north of the equator, parts of the Middle East, and India and Sri Lanka; they include the.
+- Saw-scaled adders (Echis sp.) are also called carpet vipers.
+They occur in Africa north of the equator, parts of the Middle East, and India and Sri Lanka; they include the.

 - McMahon’s viper (Eristicophis macmahonii) inhabit near the Iran-Afghanistan-Pakistan border in the desert region of Balochistan.